The Voice (American TV series): Coaches and hosts

 On April 27, 2017, in an interview published by TV Insider, Keys confirmed that the twelfth season would be her last.
 She stated, "Who knows what the future holds, but I know this one is my final season."
 On May 10, 2017, NBC announced that Jennifer Hudson would join the coaches lineup for the series' thirteenth season alongside Cyrus, Levine and Shelton.
 On May 11, 2017, it was announced that Kelly Clarkson would be a coach in season fourteen in 2018.
 On October 18, 2017, NBC announced that Alicia Keys would return to the series for the 14th season.
 On May 10, 2018, it was announced that Hudson would return for the series' fifteenth season after a one-season hiatus joining Clarkson, Levine, and Shelton.
-Kelsea Ballerini also joined season fifteen as the fifth coach for the Comeback Stage of the competition.
+Kelsea Ballerini also joined season fifteen as the fifth coach for the "Comeback Stage" of the competition.
 On September 13, 2018, John Legend was announced as a coach for the show's sixteenth season, alongside returning coaches Clarkson, Levine and Shelton.
+On February 25, 2019, it was announced that Bebe Rexha would the fifth coach for season 16's "Comeback Stage".

-On February 25, 2019, it was announced that Bebe Rexha will be the fifth coach for season 16 Comeback Stage.
 In May 2019, it was announced that all four coaches from the same sixteenth season would return for the series' seventeenth season.
 Later that month, it was announced that Levine would exit the series; Stefani was announced to be returning to the coaching panel as his successor.
 In October 2019, it was announced that Nick Jonas would join the show as a coach for its eighteenth season, alongside returning coaches Shelton, Clarkson and Legend.
 In June 2020, it was announced that Stefani would be returning to the coaching panel, replacing Jonas, for the nineteenth season, alongside returning coaches Shelton, Clarkson and Legend.
-In November of the same year, it was announced Stefani would again depart the coaching panel ahead of its twentieth season, and would be replaced by returning Jonas.
+In November of the same year, it was announced Stefani would again depart the coaching panel ahead of its twentieth season, and would be replaced by a returning Jonas.
 In March 2021, it was announced that Ariana Grande would replace Jonas for season twenty-one alongside returning coaches Clarkson, Legend and Shelton.
 In May 2022, it was announced that Stefani would be returning to the coaching panel for season twenty-two alongside returning coaches Legend and Shelton.
 It was later confirmed that Clarkson would also not be returning to the series in 2022, while Camila Cabello would enter the coaching panel as a new coach.
 On October 11, 2022, it was confirmed that Shelton and Clarkson would be returning for season 23, along with new coaches Chance the Rapper and Niall Horan.
-It was also announced that Shelton will leave the show after season 23.
+It was also announced that Shelton would leave the show after season 23.